doughtmw/ArUcoDetectionHoloLens-Unity/README.md

   </Capabilities>
 ```

 Now, modifying the selected sensor for streaming in Unity (for depth and infrared streams, more processing of input frames will likely be required to visualize) different streams can be selected.
+ArUco marker tracking is currently only supported using the photo-video camera of the HoloLens 1 and HoloLens 2.

 ![research mode sensor enum](https://github.com/doughtmw/ArUcoDetectionHoloLens-Unity/blob/master/research-mode-sensors.PNG)